Frequently Asked Questions

 Surfing & weather

-What is the weather like in the Peniche area?
+What is the weather like in the area?

-Depending on your level of surfing you may find the best waves just all year round (beginners).
-As an intermediate surfer, spring and autumn are great moments to visit Peniche (April – mid June and September – mid November).
+Depending on your level of surfing you may find the best waves between April and November (beginners).
+As an intermediate surfer, spring, autumn and winter are great moments to visit Portugal (April – mid June and September – March).
 As an advanced surfer you probably like the big winter swells best.
-This is the moment when you can also see killer waves at Nazaré breaking (just one hour north of Peniche).
 However during autumn you are also likely to get a killer swell when the hurricanes blow above the other side of the Atlantic.
-But as we do not only focus on the surfing, October (the month in which our retreat is held) is a great time to visit Peniche to enjoy the sun and surf till your skin has this golden shine and your arms feel like noodles! ;-)
+But as we do not only focus on the surfing, October / November (the month in which our retreat is held) is a great time to visit Portugal to enjoy the sun and surf till your skin has this golden shine and your arms feel like noodles! ;-)

 Do I need a wetsuit in Portugal?